Best time to travel to Nova Scotia

 Nova Scotia has various types of trees: maple, oak, birch, beech, and ash.
 Such a diversity reveals itself in the fall months, when the leaves change their green hues into vibrant crimson, near-fuschia, orange, gold, yellow, red, and copper.
 The right timing is essential to capture the picture-perfect sceneries painted by nature.

-Best time to visit Nova Scotia for fall colors
+Best time to visit Nova Scotia for fall foliage

 Leaf-peeping season in Nova Scotia is roughly late September to late October.
 But the apex of fall colors usually occurs in mid-October, most commonly during the second week.
 The best bet would be to go to a spot with the greatest tree diversity, nice vantage points, and water basins, offering magical reflections.

-Best places for fall colors in Nova Scotia
+Best places to see fall colors in Nova Scotia

 Cabot Trail, Cape Breton